pwall567/kjson-exception/README.md

 ```
 In this case, the message for the exception will be just the text supplied.

-But a common requirement of error reporting in JSON application is to identify the location within the JSON structure
+But a common requirement of error reporting in a JSON application is to identify the location within the JSON structure
 where the error occurred.
 For this purpose, the `JSONException` takes an optional second parameter, a `key`, specified as type `Any?`.
-If the `key` is present, and the `toString()` of its value is non-null, it is appended to the message with the word
+If the `key` is present, and the `toString()` of its value is not empty, it is appended to the message with the word
 "`at`", as follows:
 ```kotlin
         throw JSONException("Something went wrong", "/data/0/id")